 Also known as the Southern Beehive Cluster, the open cluster NGC 2516 occupies 30’ of the sky and has an apparent magnitude of 3.8.
 It is visible without binoculars on a clear, dark night and its brightest stars can be resolved in binoculars.
 Like the Southern Pleiades (NGC 2602), also in Carina, NGC 2516 was named after its northern counterpart, the Beehive Cluster (NGC 2632, Messier 44) in the constellation Cancer.

 Avior is located in the constellation Carina.
 Once part of the larger constellation Argo Navis, Carina represents the keel of the ship (Argo) on which Jason and the Argonauts sailed to find the Golden Fleece.
 While it is associated with a Greek myth, Carina was not one of the 48 Greek constellations listed by Claudius Ptolemy in the 2nd century CE.
 It was part of Argo Navis, a vast constellation representing the ship Argo, until the 18th century, when the constellation was divided into three smaller ones.
 The other two smaller constellations, the neighbouring Vela and Puppis, represent the sails and stern of the ship.

 Carina is not particularly large, stretching across 494 square degrees of the sky, but it is one of the more prominent constellations in the far southern sky.
 It contains six stars shining at magnitude 3.00 or brighter.
 The constellation’s luminary, Canopus (Alpha Carinae), is the second brightest star in the sky, with an apparent magnitude of -0.74.
 Carina also contains the massive binary star system Eta Carinae, consisting of a luminous blue variable and a supergiant, both enveloped in the Carina Nebula (NGC 3372), one of the brightest and largest diffuse nebulae in the sky.

-Other notable deep sky objects in Carina include NGC 3603, an H II region with an apparent magnitude of 9.1, the Wishing Well Cluster (NGC 3352), a globular star cluster visible without binoculars, the Southern Pleiades (Theta Carinae Cluster, NGC 2602), a magnitude 1.9 open cluster, the globular cluster NGC 2808, and the Southern Beehive or Diamond Cluster (NGC 2516), another open cluster visible to the unaided eye.
+Other notable deep sky objects in Carina include NGC 3603, an H II region with an apparent magnitude of 9.1, the Wishing Well Cluster (NGC 3532), an open cluster visible without binoculars, the Southern Pleiades (Theta Carinae Cluster, NGC 2602), a magnitude 1.9 open cluster, the globular cluster NGC 2808, and the Southern Beehive or Diamond Cluster (NGC 2516), another open cluster visible to the unaided eye.